 - Private medical fees – if you needed treatment that wasn’t available for free on the NHS, and you paid the cost of treatment yourself.

-- Travel costs – to cover for out of pocket expenses related to travel for treatment, or for legal reasons related to the claim itself.
+- Travel costs – to cover for out of pocket expenses related to travel for treatment, or for legal reasons related to the claim itself

-- General damages – for pain and suffering, both physical and psychological:
+You could receive compensation for pain and suffering, both physical and psychological:

 - Loss of life quality – if your lifestyle will be impacted by, for example, a permanent disability.